 Creative spaces directory: Canterbury region

 Creative spaces are community-based arts organisations and groups where people, often with limited access, can go to make art, participate in theatre, dance, music, film and creative writing.
-Find a creative space in Canterbury.
-If you would rather look at a national directory, visit the national creative spaces directory
+Below is a list of creative spaces in Canterbury, or visit the national creative spaces directory

 Art-East